dmeim/ilovemypretty.com/public/feelings/excited/message.md

-Embrace that bubbling anticipation and spark of something wonderful about to happen.
-Go ahead and feel all the butterflies—something amazing is unfolding.
+Embrace that bubbling anticipation and spark of wonderfullness.
+You are part of something bigger than yourself and you can to feel it; enjoy.